- Best (CHO) Macro and Micro Nutrient Fertilizers Used

 As a further note on chelated iron, is that it has been chemically bonded in order to make the iron easily and readily available for grass plants to absorb.
 Because minerals such as iron are not so easily absorbed by plants, and can be bound up in very high pH soil types, we use a chelated iron product that will get more of the iron into the grass plants vascular system quicker for much better results.

-Our go to iron additive is Miloganite.
-Miloganite is a 100% organic very slow release great source of chelated iron.
+Our go to iron additive is Milorganite.
+Milorganite is a 100% organic very slow release great source of chelated iron.
 Milorganite also contains slow release nitrogen that will work in conjunction with the iron.
-We also use an iron supplement for lawns that is called Ironite.
 We have these products specially manufactured for us by our suppliers.

-Other companies use a all-purpose fertilizer that will have a small amount of iron included in their blend.
-The lawn care products copany Scott’s makes a fertilizer blend with only 2% iron, for example.
-The biggest problem with all of these all-pupose products is that they will include way too much faster releasing nitrogen that will end up causing much unnecessary fall growth in your lawn.
-This tends to reek havoc with the landscapers who now have to do extra cuts to the lawn
+Other companies use an all-purpose fertilizer that will have a small amount of iron included in their blend.
+The lawn care products company Scott’s, makes a fertilizer blend with only 2% iron, for example.
+The biggest problem with all of these all-purpose products is that they will include way too much faster releasing nitrogen that will end up causing much unnecessary fall growth in your lawn.
+This tends to reek havoc with the landscapers who now have to do extra cuts to the lawn.

 Our Good Practices vs Competitors

 Many iron products used by competitors will stain your driveway ( think about the rusty color of iron), brickwork, patio and deck with that rusty orange stain!
 Once you get iron on something like your deck or patio there is no avoiding the staining.
 All it takes is one small iron pellet and these area gets wet or it rains, it’s immediately stained.
 What is nice about our service is we use Milorganite, which does not stain and is equally as effective.
 Why put ourselves and your property in harms way right?